aaltsys/doc-server3/install/01_hardware.rst

 Setting up RAID array
 ==================================

+.. warning:: If another Fake-RAID array BIOS has been used to configure drives, the motherboard Intel Matrix RAID will not display when :kbd:`<Ctrl-I>` is pressed, and the drives cannot be reconfigured.
+Particularly, if an Adaptec RAID array exists the drives cannot be reinstalled because the Zentyal/Ubuntu installer is not compatible with Adaptec RAID.

 .. note:: The SuperMicro motherboard BIOS setup, described in the link above, includes RAID array setup.
 Other motherboards which permit RAID array setup without BIOS setting changes should use the instructions below.